 For women with a vaginal infection: Do not use over the counter treatments before your visit.
 Some medications can interfere with an accurate diagnosis.

 A pap test may or may not be performed at your annual visit, according to your history and current guidelines.
 If you are due for a pap test, or would like one, please schedule your visit for a date you willl not be on your period.
-For test accuracy, avoid anything in the vagina for 48 before a pap test (this includes tampons, douching, or sex.)
+For test accuracy, avoid anything in the vagina for 48 hours before a pap test (this includes tampons, douching, and sex.)

 Payment and Insurance Information